microsoft/aitour-repo-principal-list/README.md

 This free, one-day and in-person experience offers AI thought leadership, sessions to help build AI skills, hands-on workshops, and connection opportunities designed to inspire attendees, while providing practical approaches for using the power of AI.
 We’ll also showcase local customer and partner stories at each stop.

 Ready to join this innovation revolution?
-Visit the [Microsoft AI Tour website](https://aitour.microsoft.com/) and request to attend the Tour when it comes to your city
+Visit the [Microsoft AI Tour website](https://aitour.microsoft.com/) and request to attend the Tour when it comes to your city.

 ## Microsoft AI Discord Community
 Join our Microsoft AI Discord community to continue the discussion and learning